Update February 2023: Branded Levitra has been discontinued by the manufacturer (Bayer).

 Levitra for premature ejaculation

-Levitra is also used to treat premature ejaculation, and can significantly increase the duration of sexual intercourse before ejaculation, however it is not officially licensed in the UK for this use.
-Men wishing to delay ejaculation should use Priligy tablets.
+Levitra is also used to treat premature ejaculation, and can significantly increase the duration of sexual intercourse before ejaculation, however it is not officially licenced in the UK for this use.
+Men wishing to delay ejaculation should use Priligy tablets (dapoxetine).

 As with other medicines where a generic alternative is available, when doctors prescribe the brand name Levitra, pharmacists must dispense that specific medicine.
 However, if only the active ingredient is listed on the prescription, either the brand name or a generic version may be supplied.